The headline rate of output prices showed positive growth of 9.3% on the year to December 2021, down from 9.4% in November 2021.

 Download this table Table 1: Output prices, index values, growth rates and percentage point change to the 12-month rate.xls .csv

-Transport equipment provided the largest upward contribution of 2.07 percentage points to the annual rate (Figure 2), but had negative annual price growth of 1.9% in August 2021 (Table 2).
+Of the 10 product groups, nine showed positive annual growth in December 2021.
+Petroleum provided the largest upward contribution of 2.24 percentage points to the annual rate (Figure 2) and had annual price growth of 68.1% in December 2021 (Table 2).

 |Product group||Percentage Change|